 - Higher concentration of antibiotics than lactating products

-- Antibiotics remain longer
+- Antibiotics remain in the udder longer

 - No discarding of salable milk

 - Prevention of new infections

 Blanket dry cow therapy is the practice of treating every quarter of every cow at drying off.

-Selective dry cow therapy is the practice of treating only cows that have an intramammary infection before drying off.
+Selective dry cow therapy is the practice of treating only cows that have an intramammary infection at drying off.
 Selective dry cow therapy is a way to decrease the use of antibiotics in food animals.